hurlbertlab/core-transient/Reference/formatting_datasets.md

 	```
 	example_df1 = example_df[,-c(1,3,5:8)]
 	```
-_**Note**: In the above I added a "1" to the example_df name.
-I consider this best practices -- you can check your work and only overwrite the R object if there were no errors.
-This will save you from having to rerun portions of the script._

 7. Once you are done with the exploration of the larger dataset and (potentially) removing columns, save your script and git-add-commit-push and describe which columns were removed and why.